negativeExponent/Mesen/README.md

 [Original website (https://www.mesen.ca)](https://www.mesen.ca)
 [Documentation](https://novasquirrel.github.io/Mesen-X/index.html)

+You should probably use [Mesen2](https://mesen.ca/) instead if you are able to.

 ## Development Builds

 Development builds of the latest commit are available from GitHub actions.
 For stable release builds, see the **Releases** section below.